huggingface/diffusers/examples/controlnet/README.md

 The original dataset is hosted in the [ControlNet repo](https://huggingface.co/lllyasviel/ControlNet/blob/main/training/fill50k.zip).
 We re-uploaded it to be compatible with `datasets` [here](https://huggingface.co/datasets/fusing/fill50k).
 Note that `datasets` handles dataloading within the training script.

-Our training examples use stable diffusion 1.5 as the original set of controlnet models were trained from it.
-However, controlnet can be trained to augment any stable diffusion compatible model.
+Our training examples use [Stable Diffusion 1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5) as the original set of ControlNet models were trained from it.
+However, ControlNet can be trained to augment any Stable Diffusion compatible model (such as [CompVis/stable-diffusion-v1-4](https://huggingface.co/CompVis/stable-diffusion-v1-4)).

 ## Training